Wellness and Nutrition

 If you only drink water (without replenishing electrolytes), you're not replenishing half of the essential vitamins and electrolytes your body needs to function and your fluid levels will be off.

-In other words, adequate hydration including plenty of fluids WITH electrolytes.
+In other words, optimal hydration including plenty of fluids WITH electrolytes.

 LISTEN HERE: Podcast Episode #5 - The Secret to Feeling Energized During Pregnancy and Postpartum